SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 ## simpRegs.ipynb
 Generates regression plots and calculates slopes for a number of weather parameters

+## summerRegs.ipynb
+Compares the regression plots of summer and the whole year

 ## sortedByCorrelation.ipynb
 Plots the variation of milk yields for each farm, sorted by the Pearson correlation between milk yield and temperature